CARES Act Mortgage Forbearance: FAQs And Updates

-It’s important to note that payments paused under forbearance aren’t forgiven and will eventually need to be repaid.
+It's important to note that payments paused under forbearance aren't forgiven and will need to be repaid.
 Depending on timing, some of you may still be finishing up your COVID-19 forbearance.
-When you're ready to exit forbearance or coming up on expiration, you'll need to check in with your mortgage servicer (the entity you make your payments to) to be evaluated for additional options.
+When you're ready to exit your forbearance or coming up on expiration, you'll need to check in with your mortgage servicer to be evaluated for additional options.